United States Road Racing Championship

-The United States Road Racing Championship (USRRC) was created by the Sports Car Club of America in 1962.
-It was the first SCCA series for professional racing drivers.
-SCCA Executive Director John Bishop helped to create the series to recover races that had been taken by rival USAC Road Racing Championship, a championship that folded after the 1962 season.
+The United States Road Racing Championship (USRRC) was a Sports Car Club of America series for professional racing drivers.
+SCCA Executive Director John Bishop helped to create the series in 1962 to recover races that had been taken by rival USAC Road Racing Championship, a championship that folded after the 1962 season.
 For its first three seasons, the series featured both open-topped sports cars and GT cars.
 Ford and Porsche dominated the Over- and Under-2 Liter classes, respectively.
 The USRRC ran from 1963 until 1968 when it was abandoned in favor of the more successful Can-Am series, which was also run by the SCCA.